Decarbonizing Shipping: All Hands on Deck

 An industry perspective

-Working closely with industry leaders, Deloitte Netherlands and Deloitte UK have collaborated with Shell to explore industry insights on how to accelerate shipping decarbonisation, the challenges to zero emissions and what the industry as a whole can do to achieve the IMO’s ambitions.
-Drawing from conversations with 80 senior shipping executives representing 22 countries and virtually all sector segments,"All Hands on Deck” summarises key findings to unlock decarbonisation in shipping and aims to build on existing industry initiatives, drive action and realise positive impact.
+Working closely with industry leaders, Deloitte Netherlands and Deloitte UK have collaborated with Shell to explore industry insights on how to accelerate shipping decarbonization, the challenges to zero emissions and what the industry as a whole can do to achieve the IMO’s ambitions.
+Drawing from conversations with 80 senior shipping executives representing 22 countries and virtually all sector segments,"All Hands on Deck" summarizes key findings to unlock decarbonization in shipping and aims to build on existing industry initiatives, drive action and realize positive impact.

 The first five solutions aim to unlock progress in the next two to three years, and these are: scale-up in customer demand, global regulatory alignment, cross-sector research and development, scale-up in controlled pilot projects, and coordinated industry commitments.
 Subsequent phases of work will be required to accelerate and scale progress, with a common foundational operational efficiency solution that cuts through all the phases to reduce emissions of both existing and future vessels.